Useful websites for puzzle solving

-There are plenty of other sites offering guidance on solving puzzles.
+There are plenty of websites which offer guidance on solving puzzles.
 I'll add some of the more interesting ones here as I come across them.

-Purple Hell - The Riddle Tools section of this site was a massive resource of information that is useful in solving all kinds of puzzles.
+Purple Hell - The Riddle Tools section of this site was a massive resource of information useful in solving all kinds of puzzles.
 Unfortunately they seem to have lost their domain registration, and it's now occupied by a domain squatter.
-The good news is that the site is still mostly available via the Internet Archive's Wayback Machine.
+The good news is that the site is still mostly available via the Internet Archive's Wayback Machine (just follow the links!).

 If you're solving puzzle caches, then you'll definitely need to have some understand of ciphers.
-Most puzzle caches use traditional ciphers, which are solvable by hand, rather than modern ciphers which require significant computing power to calculate.
+Puzzle caches typically use traditional ciphers, which are solvable by hand, rather than modern ciphers which require significant computing power to calculate.

 The most basic cipher is a simple substitution cipher, where each letter is replaced by another letter.
 These can be solved fairly easily by hand, although automated solvers are available (see below).

 Cryptanalysis is the process of analysing and (hopefully) decrypting a cipher.
-There are various techniques for attacking ciphers, and some of the more in-depth descriptions are provided in the following:
+There are various techniques for attacking ciphers, and some of the more technical and in-depth descriptions are provided in the following: